alexshafranov/derplanner/README.md

 * On Windows run ```premake5 vs2015``` (vs2010, vs2012 and vs2013 should also work)
 * On Linux run ```./premake5 gmake```

-There's no external dependencies, so alternatively, you can just include derplanner code in your own build system.
+There're no external dependencies, so alternatively, you can just include derplanner code in your own build system.

 ## License